From September 16th - May 14th parking is free in Dewey Beach.

 Your best option is to obtain a parking permit for the vehicle(s) that must park on the street.
 Weekend and weekly parking permits are available, and are the most cost-effective option for parking long term.
 Visit the kiosk outside of the Town Hall building to purchase a parking permit.
 You may leave your vehicle parked in the same space during your stay in town if you wish.

-Please call Parking Enforcement, or ask a Parking Enforcement Officer for help in locating an area that would best accommodate larger vehicles.
+Please call Parking Enforcement at (302)227-6170, or ask a Parking Ambassador for help in locating an area that would best accommodate larger vehicles.

 You may not be able to find parking directly outside of your desired location at peak times.
 The center of town (St. Louis Street to McKinley Avenue) can be the most congested, since this area houses many restaurants, hotels and shops.
 If you can not find parking in your desired location, we encourage you to look in the northern or southern areas of town.